 General Research Interests

 Methods using genomic information to forecast population maladaptation to climate change (i.e., genetic offset methods) are becoming increasingly common, yet there has been little exploration into the factors that could potentially affect performance of these methods, or mislead inference with regard to model accuracy during validation.
 These knowledge gaps pose serious hurdles toward the incorporation of such methods into management and policy.
-Dr. Lotterhos and I are using extensive sets of simulations to understand the circumstances in which these methods will be most useful.
-We are also extending machine learning algorithms for restoration purposes to identify the best climates for a given genotype.
+In Dr. Lotterhos' lab at Northeastern, I used extensive sets of simulations to understand the circumstances in which these methods will be most accurate.
+We found several factors related to the evolutionary history of targeted populations, as well as the experimental design used to train models, that affect model accuracy.
+Our work was featured in Molecular Ecology Resources on the issue's cover, and is part of a special issue in the American Naturalist.

-My first postdoc was at the University of British Columbia working on the CoAdapTree project with Sally Aitken and Sam.
+My first postdoc was at the University of British Columbia working on the CoAdapTree project with Sally Aitken and Sam Yeaman.
 This project examines how biotic (eg pathogens) and abiotic (eg climate) factors influence genomic variation across four conifer species.
-My primary responsibilities focus on the adaptive genetics of fungal-, cold-, and drought-hardiness in 70 Douglas-fir and 87 western Larch populations, as well as climate adaptation in these two species, lodgepole pine, and jack pine (see map to left).
+My primary responsibilities focussed on developing genetic resources to describe the adaptive genetics of fungal- (e.g., swiss needle cast and rhabdocline), cold-, and drought-hardiness in 70 Douglas-fir and 87 western Larch populations, as well as climate adaptation in these two species, lodgepole pine, and jack pine (see map to left).
 To handle all of this data, and to do so with reproducibility in mind, I've made my bioinformatics pipeline publically available.
 In fact, I've made all of the code from each lead-authored project available on GitHub, including our case-control genotype-phenotype method.
 See Data Availability statements within each manuscript.

 How useful is genomic data for predicting maladaptation to future climate?
 PDF